 Characteristics of Effective Learning

 The characteristics of effective learning underpin our pupils learning within the Early Years Foundation Stage.
 The ways in which they engage with others and their environment – playing and exploring, active learning and creating and thinking critically – underpin learning and development across all areas and support the children to remain effective and motivated learners.
 We look for these characteristics when observing children and plan to develop them during everything we do.
 More information can be found in the document below.

 The Learning Environment

-Please see the long term plans for each area of indoor provision below.
+Please see the long term plans for each area of indoor provision below:

 We value the involvement of parents and provide lots of opportunities for parents to be involved in their child's learning and celebrating their achievements.